inspircd/docs/docs/4/breaking-changes.md

 ## Moves

+- `<connectban:duration>` has been moved to `<connectban:banduration>`.
+This move originally happened in v3 so if you are using a v3 config you probably don't need to do anything.

 - `<disabled:fakenonexistant>` has been moved to `<disabled:fakenonexistent>`.
 This move originally happened in v3 so if you are using a v3 config you probably don't need to do anything.

 - `<exemptfromfilter:channel>` has been moved to `<exemptfromfilter:target>`.
 This move originally happened in v3 so if you are using a v3 config you probably don't need to do anything.